Builderb0y/BigGlobe/scripting docs/2 - Builtin environment.md

 * roundLong - casts a float or double to a long, rounding towards the nearest long, with ties broken by rounding towards positive infinity.
 * truncInt - casts a float or double to an int, rounding towards 0.
 * truncLong - casts a float or double to a long, rounding towards 0.

+# Methods

+* `MinecraftVersion.new(major, minor, bugfix)` creates a new MinecraftVersion.
+Intended for comparing to MinecraftVersion.CURRENT.

 # Keywords